 This is an essential part of living with anyone so don’t assume that it will work out automatically.
 You probably have different standards of cleanliness so you need to set down who will be responsible for what chores and how often they should be done.
 For example, cleaning the bathroom every week is a reasonable expectation.
 You don’t necessarily have to have a list for chores, but it may be helpful, especially if you’re going to take turns on certain chores.

 Between the two of you, you may both have a fair amount of furniture, kitchenware, and just stuff.
 Chances are that your new place simply doesn’t need all these items.
 When you find yourself in this situation, evaluate what is going to go with you both to your home and what items you will donate, throw away, or put in storage.
 If you both have a lot of stuff you want to keep, consider getting a storage unit.
 You can store your extra furniture safely and easily while you find a space that’s big enough for all of your things combined.

 As we mentioned earlier, talking about money is a big deal, When it comes to the utilities and rent, most couples split these areas equally but that might not be your situation.
 For example, if you do all the cooking, it might make sense that your partner pays more of the grocery bill.
 This is likely an area where the finances won’t be completely equal all the time and that’s fine.
 However, make sure that you both have a plan of how the finances are going to be run in practical terms.
-This will be handy when you start to get bills.

 When you decide to move in together, you’ll have to decide exactly where you’re going to move.
 For younger couples, this often means choosing a rental property.
 If this is your scenario, make sure that you’re both comfortable with the location and the rental cost.
 Even if you can afford a larger place, make sure that you can both pay your share of the rent comfortably for the best results.
 If your partner or you own a space, it may make sense to move into the owned home but not always.
 Regardless, know where exactly you’re going to be living.